thewecas/JavaScript/Readme.md

 - Every object has the property `prototype`
 - Every instance of the object has the property `__proto__`
 - instance can inherit any property or method from the prototype.
-- each object has a private property that holds a link to another object called its prototype & so on untill an object reached with null as its prototype. these makes up the prototype chain
+- each object has a private property that holds a link to another object called its prototype & so on until an object reached with null as its prototype. these makes up the prototype chain
 - `Object.create()` is used to create instance of an object from a prototype.
+  2

   - Example